memfault/interrupt/_drafts/zero-to-main-2.md

 structure of the program and (2) it knows nothing about symbols outside of the current file or compilation unit.

-The linker takes all of those object files, and merges them together along with external dependencies like the C Standard Library into your program.
-To figure out what bits go where, the linker relies on a linker script - a blueprint for your program.
+The linker takes all of those object files and merges them together along with external dependencies like the C Standard Library into your program.
+To figure out which bits go where, the linker relies on a linker script - a blueprint for your program.
 Lastly, all placeholders are replaced by addresses.

 We can see this at play in our minimal program.
 Let's follow what happens to